EMDR THERAPY · TRAUMA TREATMENT · TELEHEALTH

 The work is structured and paced.
 EMDR is not hypnosis, memory erasure, or a promise that one method fixes everything.
 It is a trauma therapy used when it fits the clinical picture.

 You may understand what happened and still feel activated, numb, guarded, ashamed, jumpy, flooded, or pulled back into old survival responses.
-Insight alone does not always reach the way the memory is stored and triggered.
+Insight alone does not always account for the way memory is stored and triggered.

 EMDR may help when a memory, image, body sensation, belief, or reaction keeps carrying the emotional charge of the past into the present.